 George passed away in the summer of 2007, Billy was lost.
 In which direction does one turn when they lose their compass?
 He had a decision to make.
 He could sit down and wait to be found, or he could stay on his feet and carry on his father’s legacy.
 Eight years later, Billy captured his season spent in the woods and on the water retracing his father’s footsteps in the cinematic documentary film, A Season to Remember.
 His inspiration?
 “I wanted to tell my Dad’s story.” – Billy Katsigiannis (aka Billy Kats)

-, Billy narrates an old adage that sets the tone for what’s to come – They say it’s the journey, not the destination.
+In the film trailer, Billy narrates an old adage that sets the tone for what’s to come – They say it’s the journey, not the destination.
 That life is short and time flies.
 But time stood still when Billy’s Dad passed away and this cinematic tale of woe was Billy’s way to get it moving again.

-, I’m immersed into every scene.
+Watching the film, I’m immersed into every scene.
 In British Columbia, the sound of the aluminum keel under Billy’s boat grinding into a gravel shoreline invokes familiarity, I feel as though I am there.
 Emotion becomes tense during some extremely close bear encounters – Billy is there to hunt them, but he is on the ground, and at times, there is little more than ten metrical feet between himself and the potential threat of danger these predators are respected by.

 While fishing muskies on a quiet wilderness lake in Ontario, the hum of Billy’s reel cues a reminiscent sound, the essence of the cast captured in a cinematic close-up of mist wicking off braided line peeling from the spool.
 The pure honesty behind Billy’s raw excitement for every catch is vividly portrayed as his cousin, Massimo, scoops the net headfirst on several great muskies Billy manages to hook up with.